coderxio/medication-diversification/README.md

 - A `<<module_name>>.json` file which is the Synthea module itself
 - A `lookup_tables/` directory with all transition table CSVs
 - A `log/` directory with helpful output logs and debugging CSVs
-> Repeat steps 7 and 8 until the Synthea module is producing medications that align with what you would expect.
+> Repeat steps 7 and 8 until MDT is producing medications that align with what you would expect.
 Use the `log <<timestamp>>.txt` files in the `log/` directory as a quick and easy way to validate the output of the module with a clinical subject matter expert.

 > To create a new module, start at step 6.

 ## User-defined settings